nothub/website/content/posts/golang-shellscript/index.md

 ## Double-Path Trick

 I found [this cool trick](https://gist.github.com/msoap/a9ee054f80a58b16867c) by [Serhii Mudryk](https://github.com/msoap).
-It utilizes the fact that, `//` is a valid Go token (a comment) and, [as defined](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_271) in the POSIX spec, all subpathes `//` are simplified to `/`.
+It abuses the fact that, `//` is a valid Go token (a comment) and, [as defined](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_271) in the POSIX spec, redundant path separators `//` will be simplified to `/`.

-This has the implication of being syntactically valid shell and Go code at the same time:
+With this trick, we can craft a file that contains valid shell code and valid Go code at the same time:

 ```go
 //usr/bin/env -S go run "$0" "$@" ; exit